alecksmart/simple-vim-settings/README.md

 # simple-vim-settings

 This repository contains a streamlined vim configuration with plugins and settings to enhance your vim experience.
-It is designed to be easily installed on any system using Vundle as the plugin manager.
+It is designed to be easily installed on any system using **vim-plug** as the plugin manager.
 Many extra features are included as commented-out lines for quick enabling—simply uncomment them if you want to try additional functionalities.

 ## Features

-- **Vundle** – Plugin management for vim.
+- **vim-plug** – Modern, fast plugin management for vim.
 - **Popular plugins** such as:
   - [NERDTree](https://github.com/preservim/nerdtree) – File explorer.
   - [CtrlP](https://github.com/ctrlpvim/ctrlp.vim) – Fuzzy file finder.